 1. Professionalized Financial and Investment Advisory Committee.
 The Consolidated Jacksonville Charter (the "Charter") shall be amended to require the Jacksonville Police and Fire Pension Fund (the "Fund") to appoint a financial and investment advisory committee (the "Financial Advisory and Investment Committee") of five (5) persons who will be charged with advisory oversight to the Board of Trustees of the Fund (the "Board") on financial matters, investment strategy and the selection of outside financial services providers, including investment managers and advisors.
 Financial Advisory and Investment Committee members will serve in a volunteer capacity and be financially sophisticated professionals who bring expertise to the Fund's actuarial needs, fiscal operations and investment practices.
 Criteria for service will include knowledge of and experience and familiarity with portfolio and/or pension fund management, institutional investment and fiduciary responsibilities.
-Candidates will be residents of Duval, Nassau, St. Johns, Baker or Clay County, Florida.
+Candidates will be residents of Duval County, Florida.
 Financial Advisory and Investment Committee members will be nominated for service by the Board and confirmed by majority vote of the Jacksonville City Council.
 The term of office will be three years, with the possibility of two additional consecutive three-year terms.
 After a break in service of one year, a person will become eligible again for service on the same basis.
-The initial terms will be staggered, with two persons to serve initial terms of two years and three persons to serve initial terms of three years.
-The Financial Advisory and Investment Committee shall annually elect a chair and secretary from its members.
+The initial terms will be staggered, with one person to serve an initial term of one year, two persons to serve initial terms of two years and two persons to serve initial terms of three years.
+The Financial Advisory and Investment Committee shall annually elect a chair and secretary.

-Financial Advisory and Investment Committee members shall be deemed to be fiduciaries of the Fund and required to undergo periodic fiduciary training as required by the Board and, together with members of the Board, shall submit to the proper authority the "Form 1" annual public conflict disclosure statements as do members of other public agencies and boards.
-Any business organization or affiliate thereof that is owned by or employs a member or a spouse, child or sibling of a member of the Financial Advisory and Investment Committee shall not directly or indirectly contract with or provide services for the investment of Fund assets during the time of such member's service on the Financial Advisory and Investment Committee or for two (2) years thereafter.
+Financial Advisory and Investment Committee members shall be required to undergo periodic fiduciary training as required by the Board and, together with members of the Board, shall submit to the proper authority the "Form 1" annual public conflict disclosure statements as do members of other public agencies and boards.
+Any business organization or affiliate thereof that is owned by or employs a member of the Financial Advisory and Investment Committee shall not directly or indirectly contract with or provide services for the investment of Fund assets during the time of such member's service on the Financial Advisory and Investment Committee or for two (2) years thereafter.